Sazan Island Resort: Impact

-Environmental groups have expressed concern over the potential ecological impact.
+Environmentalists including Goldman Prize winner Besjana Guri have expressed concern over the ecological impact.
 Sazan Island lies within the Karaburun-Sazan National Marine Park and is home to rare marine and bird species.
 Critics argue that the resort could harm biodiversity and marine habitats.

-Government involvement

-The project is structured as a public-private partnership.
-The Albanian Investment Corporation and the state-owned Seaports Development Company hold joint oversight of the state’s stake in the venture.
-Strategic investor designation allows the project to bypass certain bureaucratic hurdles.

-Related projects

-The Sazan Island Resort is part of a broader regional investment initiative by Kushner, which includes:
+While speaking to Albanian lawmakers in early June 2026, Albanian prime minister Edi Rama denied that the project would encroach on the protected wildlife reserve and that a final proposal had yet to be submitted and the environmental study had not been completed.